Hi! I am Shelley Yates, and I am awesome. :)

 Research and experience are more important to communications than the words you use (i.e., you really have to know your products and services inside and out to communicate about them effectively)

 In my next role, I caught the eye of legendary CMO Ruth Papazian.
 We used to joke that she kidnapped me over to the Marketing team, but the reality is that she gave me opportunity and direction and mentored me in a way I didn't fully appreciate until years later.
-I hope I honor her memory by being the fierce, driven, independent, accomplished woman she always challenged me to be.
+I could never fill her shoes, partially because they were incredibly tiny Louboutins, but I hope I honor her memory by being the fierce, driven, independent, accomplished woman she always challenged me to be.

-Over the years, I have worked my way up in the financial services marketing world while working on my Masters, being Queen, renovating my home, and getting married (#multitasking).
+I have advanced my career significantly, all while juggling earning my Masters, being Queen, renovating my home, getting married, and surviving a pandemic (#multitasking).
 I have really honed my focus on what I'm good at: creating clear, concise messages for companies big and small that seek to really understand their customers.
-I don't know if I will spend my entire career in financial services or not, but I do know that I will always work hard and seek to put forth the best version of myself.
+I don't know if I will spend my entire career doing what I do now, but I do know that I will always work hard and seek to put forth the best version of myself.
 And maybe crack a few jokes along the way.